NorthernMan54/unifi-cam-proxy-kinda/eventsmartdetect_protocol_spec.md

 This completes the doorbell protocol specification.
 Doorbell devices follow the same session framing and message envelope structure as standard cameras, but use `MCUEventMessage` for ring events and report `features.doorbell: true` in the hello message.

-TODO: Need to update support for stationary object - after.position_changes s/b > 0 for an active object, after.position_changes